alexdean201/TestScoreGuide/scores/grade7ela.md

 <div class="by-claim research">
 	<div class="claim">
-		<h3>Research/Inquiry</h3>
+		<h3>Research</h3>
-		<p>The Research/Inquiry claim (i.e., area) assesses the student’s ability to investigate topics and analyze, integrate, and present information.
+		<p>The Research claim (i.e., area) assesses the student’s ability to investigate topics and analyze, integrate, and present information.
 These skills involve:</p>
 		<ul>
 			<li>analyzing information in a text;</li>
 			<li>using the information to support an idea or argument; and</li>